The Deep State’s Hatred of Trump Is Not the Same as Yours: Paul Street

 The Russia card also has proved tempting to U.S. progressives who should and may know better.
 Their understandable passion for seeing Herr Trump humiliated and removed from office has led some of them down a disturbing path.
 As Gareth Porter has noted, “Many people who oppose Trump for other valid reasons have seized on the shaky Russian accusations because they represent the best possibility for ousting Trump from power.”
 It’s a big mistake.
 Porter reflects and warns:

-Do serious progressives committed to democracy, peace and social justice really want to lay down in the same warmongering and pro-surveillance bed as the CIA and the Pentagon?
+Do serious progressives committed to democracy, peace and social justice really want to lie down in the same warmongering and pro-surveillance bed as the CIA and the Pentagon?
 Doing so is bad for their souls and moral integrity.
 It’s also bad for democracy and for peace to help empower and legitimize the imperial system’s unelected and infamously nefarious deep state “intelligence” bureaucracy, “maybe the only [Washington] faction worse than Donald Trump,” according to Greenwald.
 As Whitney wisely counsels, “Leftists should avoid the temptation of aligning themselves with groups and agencies that might help them achieve their short-term goal of removing Trump, but ultimately move them closer to a de facto 1984 lock-down police state.
 Misplaced support for the deep state Russophobes will only strengthen the national security state’s stranglehold on power.
 That’s not a path to victory, it’s a path to annihilation.”

 Take to the streets (and highways, town plazas, fossil-fuel extraction sites, shop floors, assembly halls, airwaves and airports, etc.) against Trump, by all means.
 But also take to the streets against the grim neoliberal Democrats who opened the barn door for his dangerous presidency and against the unelected “deep state” interests working always to increase the ever-upward concentration of global capitalist wealth and power.
 We don’t want to bring Trump down just to help install an administration more properly suited to selling and otherwise advancing American empire, inequality and ecocide.